zMag33z/Barnsley-Fern/README.md

 # Barnsley Fern

 ## Description
 Computational design of a Barnsley Fern leaf.
-In this lesson, offered by [The Coding Train](https://thecodingtrain.com), I harnessed my JavaScript skills to create interactive web applications using the p5.js library, all within the Cloudflare CDN environment.
-While initially anticipating a Java-based tutorial, I leveraged my JavaScript proficiency to craft this dynamic, yet very engaging project.
+One of many Fractal Lessons offered by [The Coding Train](https://thecodingtrain.com).
+While initially anticipating a Java-based tutorial, I used JavaScript instead to craft this dynamic, yet very engaging design.
+Leveraging the CDN - Cloudflare - P5.js library environment allows Javascript code to be transmutated into Java and be presented to the canvas.

 ## Resources
 [The Coding Train, Algorithmic Botany](https://thecodingtrain.com/tracks/algorithmic-botany)